Geomatics: Types of geomatics

 Geomatics is an umbrella term that includes the tools and techniques used to analyze the Earth's surface.
-These can range from land surveying, remote sensing, nautical charts, geographic information systems (GIS), and several other related forms of earth mapping.
+These can range from land surveying, remote sensing, nautical charts, cartography, geographic information systems (GIS), and several other related forms of earth mapping.
 Some scientists and researchers intend to restrict geomatics to the perspective of surveying and engineering toward geographic information in order to avoid forming a vague concept.
 Geoinformatics and Geographic information science has been proposed as alternative comprehensive term; however, their popularity is, like geomatics, largely dependent on country.